autergame/MindCorpViewer/README.md

 Help From: https://github.com/Querijn/LeagueModel

-How to use: extract skl, skl, animation folder and dds with: https://github.com/Crauzer/Obsidian
+How to use: extract skn, skl, animation folder and dds with: https://github.com/Crauzer/Obsidian